30 total credits required

 Lebanese American University’s online computer science courses are delivered in a flexible, asynchronous format.
 The program is designed to be completed in two years.
 A wide range of electives are built into the curriculum so you can customize your studies and pursue courses in artificial intelligence and data science, and secure computing and networks.

-This 30-credit program consists of 10 computer science courses that provide an advanced study of topics like software quality assurance, data science, database systems and more.
+This 30-credit program consists of 10 computer science courses that provide an advanced study of topics like blockchain systems, data science, database systems and more.
 You will take five core courses (15 credits) followed by any five electives (15 credits).

 When you graduate, you’ll have the technical expertise to meet the global demand for skilled computer science and data analysis professionals.

 Lebanese American University endeavours to run all courses as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a course.

 This course addresses both the fundamentals and the research boundaries of algorithm design and analysis.
 Covered topics include: complexity of algorithms, divide and conquer techniques, greedy methods, dynamic programming, recursive backtracking, amortized analysis, graph algorithms, polynomial-time problem reduction, NP-completeness, approximation algorithms and a selected advanced topic.

 This course covers essential topics in data science including data collection and preprocessing, exploratory data analysis and data visualization.
 The course also covers supervised and unsupervised machine learning techniques including regression, classification, clustering and dimensionality reduction, as well as model selection and assessment, and resampling techniques.